Skip to main content

 363 Sale Process and Chapter 7 Conversion

 Business footprint and operating model.
-Coach USA operated a network of passenger transportation businesses across the U.S. and Canada, with service offerings spanning contract transportation, commuter and scheduled service, intercity retail service (including Megabus), airport service, and charter service. doc:1643871 In first-day filings, the company described approximately 2,700 employees (about 1,600 of whom were union employees) and a fleet of roughly 2,070 buses spread across 25 business segments. doc:1643871 Industry reporting described a similar scale and noted a fleet in the ~2,250 vehicle range (a reminder that “fleet size” can vary based on how equipment is counted and whether inactive units are included).
+Coach USA operated a network of passenger transportation businesses across the U.S. and Canada, with service offerings spanning contract transportation, commuter and scheduled service, intercity retail service (including Megabus), airport service, and charter service.
+In the First Day Declaration, the company described approximately 2,700 employees (about 1,600 of whom were union employees) and a fleet of roughly 2,070 buses spread across 25 business segments.
+Industry reporting described a similar scale and noted a fleet in the ~2,250 vehicle range (a reminder that “fleet size” can vary based on how equipment is counted and whether inactive units are included).
 Smart Cities Dive Trade press also described Coach as serving more than 38 million passengers annually and operating from dozens of locations.
 Bus & Motorcoach News

 Ownership history and the pre-filing setup.
 Coach USA’s recent ownership arc is closely tied to its eventual restructuring posture.
 The company was acquired by Variant Equity from Stagecoach Group in April 2019 for approximately $271.4 million, shortly before the COVID-era collapse in commuting and discretionary travel reshaped demand patterns for intercity and commuter transportation.
 Coach USA acquisition announcement Multiple contemporaneous sources summarized the broad acquisition narrative and later leverage issues: Variant’s 2019 deal closed months before the pandemic, and Coach entered 2024 still carrying a large debt stack relative to its post-pandemic revenue base.
 NJBIZ Smart Cities Dive